adey4/Stroke-Predictions/README.md

 # Stroke-Predictions
-Uses clinical patient information to predict strokes
+XGBoost model to predict stroke risk from clinical patient information, aiding in early detection and prevention.

 # Data
 Data is from: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset